dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 ## What is Paging?

 Paging is a memory management scheme that introduces the concept of **_logical addresses_** (virtual address) and **_virtual memory_**.
 On x86_\* architectures this is achieved via hardware.
-Paging enables a layer of translation between virtual and physical address, and virtual and physical address spaces, as well as adding a few extra features (like access protection, priviledge level protection).
+Paging enables a layer of translation between virtual and physical addresses, and virtual and physical address spaces, as well as adding a few extra features (like access protection, priviledge level protection).

-Paging introduces a few new concepts that are explained below.
+It introduces a few new concepts that are explained below.

 ### Page
 A _page_ is a contiguous block of memory, of fixed size.
-On x86 a page is 0x1000 bytes.
+The size depends on what the architecture supports (usually more than one).
+On _x86\_64_ a page minum size is 0x1000 bytes.
 It represents the smallest unit the hardware memory management unit can work with, and therefore the smallest unit we can work with!
 Each entry in a page table describes one page.

 ### Page Directories and Tables

 These are the basic blocks of paging.
 Depending on the architecture (and requested page size) there can be a different number of them.

 - For example if we are running in 32 bit mode with 4k pages we have page directory and page table.
-- If we are running in 64 bits with 4k pages we have four levels of page tables, 3 directories and 3 tables.
+- If we are running in 64 bits with 4k pages we have four levels of page tables, 3 directories and 1 table.

 What are those directories and tables?
 Let's start from the tables:

 * **Page Table** contains the information about a single page of memory, an entry in a page table represents the starting physical memory addresss for this page.
-* **Page Directory** an entry in a page directory can point to: another page directory (depending on what type of paging we have enabled) or a page table.
+* **Page Directory** an entry in a page directory can point to depending on the page size selected:
+    - another page directory
+    - a page table
+    - or memory

 A special register, `CR3` contains the address of the root page directory.
 This register has the following format:

 * bits from 12 to 63 (31 if we are in running a 32 bit kernel) are the address of the root page directory.
 * bits 0 to 12 change their meaning depending on the value of bit 14 in CR4, but in this chapter and for our purpose are not relevant anyway, so they can be left as 0.

-Sometimes CR3 (although technically it's just the data from bits 12+) are referred to as the PDBR, short for Page Directory Base address.
+Sometimes CR3 (although technically it's just the data from bits 12+) is referred to as the PDBR, short for Page Directory Base address.

 ### Virtual (or Logical) Address

 A virtual address is what a running program sees.
 Thats any program: a driver, user application or the kernel itself.

-In the kernel, often a virtual address will map to the same physical address, it is called `identity mapping`, but this is not always the case though, we can also have the same physical address that maps to different virtual addresses.
+Sometime in the kernel, a virtual address will map to the same physical address, this scenario it is called `identity mapping`, but this is not always the case though, we can also have the same physical address that maps to different virtual addresses.

 A virtual address is usually a composition of entry numbers for each level of tables.
-The picture below shows with an example how address translation works:
+The picture below shows, with an example, how address translation works:

 ![Address Translation](/Images/addrtranslation.png)

-The _memory page_ in the picture refers to a physical memory page.
+The _memory page_ in the picture refers to a physical memory page (the picture above doesn't refer to any existing hardware paging, is just an example scenario).
 Using logical address and paging, we can introduce a whole new address space that can be much bigger of the available physical memory.

 For example we can have that: